pytorch/pytorch/torch/csrc/jit/OVERVIEW.md

 In the profiling stage, a Profiling Graph Executor takes an unoptimized graph runs required and passes that doesn't need profiling information ([see the next section](#Optimization)) and inserts `prim::profile` on **tensor-typed** inputs to fusible operations.
 `ProfilingRecord` also maintains a mapping between output values of `prim::profile` nodes and the properties of input tensors at runtime.
 This mapping is maintained for each invocation of a function identified by Interpreter's `frame_id` (which is globally unique).
-It's important to not mix the tensor properties from different invocations for the same `Value*`, as this may hinder us to infer the relationships between the arguments of some operation and its output. @#$
+It's important to not mix the tensor properties from different invocations for the same `Value*`, as this may inhibit symbolic (dynamic) shape inference to correctly inferring the relationships between the arguments of an operation and its outputs.
-Whenever a `prim::profile` node is executed, its `prim::profile`'s `Value*` and `frame_id` are used as a key and input tensor's properties are captured in a freshly created `TensorType` and stored in `profiled_types_per_frame_[frame_id]`.
+Whenever a `prim::profile` node is executed, its `prim::profile`'s `Value*` and `frame_id` are used as a key and input tensor's properties are captured in a freshly created `TensorType` and stored in `profiled_types_per_frame_`.
-If the `prim::profile` node is executed more than once per execution (i.e. it's in a loop), the existing and incoming `TensorType` are merged. @#$
+If the `prim::profile` node is executed more than once per execution (i.e. it's in a loop), the existing and incoming `TensorType` are merged.
 The merging logic follows a very simple rule: if two individual properties are different, the result is unknown (denoted by an empty `c10::optional<T>`)
-At the very end of the execution of the profiled function, a countdown counter whose starting value is the number of profiled runs is decremented.
-As the counter reaches 0, the profiler looks at the  `TensorType`s from all executions of the profiled function and infers the shape relationships between inputs and outputs of the operations whose values have been profiled. @#$
+At the very end of the execution of the profiled function, a countdown counter whose starting value is set to the number of profiled runs is decremented.
+When the counter hits 0, the profiler merges the profiled types from all the runs into a single profiled tensor type per a `Value*`.
-Lastly, the profiler annotates every `prim::profile` node in the instrumented graph with a `attr::profiled_type` attribute containing its inferred profiled type.
+Finally, the profiler annotates every `prim::profile` node in the instrumented graph with a `attr::profiled_type` attribute containing its inferred profiled type.
 Below is a graph with annotated `prim::profile` nodes for our running example:

 ```
 graph(%x.1 : Tensor,